claudimir-lago/openC4D/README.md

 To the best of our knowledge this is still the smallest Capacitively Coupled Contactless Conductivity Detector (C4D) available…. and it’s open!

-We introduced the first C4D in 1998 [1], and after trials and errors, we published an improved version in 2009 [2].
+Our first C4D was introduced in 1998 [1], and after trials and errors, we published an improved version in 2009 [2].
 Here, the continuously improved version is available.

 What is here?